What is Triple X Syndrome?

-This chromosome disorder is genetic, but not an inherited condition.
-It happens due to a random error in the genes and does not transfer from the parents to the child.
-The genetic error can occur either before conception or at an early stage of the development of the embryo.
-We will discuss the possible reasons, symptoms, causes, complications, diagnosis, and treatment options.
+The XXX chromosome disorder has been proven to be genetic, but it is not an inherited condition.
+It occurs due to a random error in the genes and does not transfer from the parents to the child.

 Symptoms of Triple X Syndrome